GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/ad-auction/index.md

 * **[Supply-side platform (SSP)](/docs/privacy-sandbox/glossary/#ssp)**: working with the publisher and providing other services.
 * **Third-party script**: acting for a publisher, to enable participation in ad auctions.

-With Protected Audience API, a seller has three jobs:
+With the Protected Audience API, a seller has three jobs:

 * Enforce publisher rules: which buyers and which bids are eligible.
 * Run auction logic: JavaScript run in